Today, a new word for you: glottochronology.

 And is first to leave, then he does wrong.

-When I write the words, you recognize all of them
+If I wrote the words, you would recognize all of them

 -- even the archaic ones.
-But I doubt that many
+But I doubt you

 A linguist named Swadesh looked at this process of